buildkite/agent/README.md

 # Buildkite Agent ![Build status](https://badge.buildkite.com/08e4e12a0a1e478f0994eb1e8d51822c5c74d395.svg?branch=master)

-The buildkite-agent is a small and reliable daemon that makes it easy to run builds on your own server.
-The agent is responsible for connecting to buildkite.com, running build jobs, reporting back the status code and output log of the job, and uploading the job's artifacts.
+The buildkite-agent is a small, reliable, and cross-platform build runner that makes it easy to run automated builds on your own infrastructure.
+It’s main responsibilities are polling [buildkite.com](https://buildkite.com/) for work, running build jobs, reporting back the status code and output log of the job, and uploading the job's artifacts.

 ```
 $ buildkite-agent --help